Ririkoo/Difficulty-Aware-MT-Evaluation/README.md

 #### CLI Example
-For reproducing the the WMT19 En-De Top-6 scoring results, you can use it as follows:
+For reproducing the the WMT19 En-De Top-6 scoring results, you can use the provided example files and CLI tool as follows:

 ```sh
 WMT19_DATA_PATH=example_data/wmt19-ende